RamDurgaSai/RamDurgaSai/README.md

 - 👋 Hi, I’m @RamDurgaSai
 - 👀 I’m interested in ...
-Android Development
+Data Science and Web Development
-- 🌱 I’m currently learning ... regular expressions, web scraping, sqlite
+- 🌱 I’m currently learning ...
+Django, Machine Learning
 - 💞️ I’m looking to collaborate on ...
 OpenSource Projects
 - 📫 How to reach me ... @RamDurgaSai (Telegram)